 What is Conjunctivitis?

-Conjunctivitis is an inflammation of the conjunctiva, a thin, clear layer that covers the white surface of the eye and the inner eyelid.
-Conjunctiva is commonly called “pink eye” and is the most common cause of red eye.
+Conjunctivitis, more commonly known as "pink eye," is a very common disease.
+Conjunctivitis is an inflammation of the conjunctiva, the thin, clear layer that covers the white surface of the eye and the inner eyelid.
+It is the most common cause of red eye.
 The sclera (white part) of the eye has fine blood vessel within it.
 When the conjunctiva becomes inflamed, these blood vessels enlarge and become more prominent, thus making the eye appear red.

 There are three main types of conjunctivitis:

 Infectious conjunctivitis is usually caused by a virus or bacterial infection, is extremely contagious, and is usually associated with crusting or pus.
 Viruses are the most common cause of conjunctivitis.
-Allergies to pollen, cosmetics, or other materials to which a person is allergic can cause allergic conjunctivitis.
+Allergies to pollen, cosmetics, or other materials can cause allergic conjunctivitis.
 The chemical type of conjunctivitis may be caused by irritants, such as, chlorine (in swimming pools), smoke, or fumes.

 Symptoms of Conjunctivitis

 The most common symptom of conjunctivitis is a red eye.
 Other symptoms include:

 - Sandy or scratchy feeling in the eye

 - Eye pain